fbgallet/roam-extension-speech-to-roam/README.md

   - 5: levels within the linked ref or DNP to include in the context (number, default fixed in settings)
   - 6: insert or not block references of each block in the context (true/false or nb of levels to insert block refs from, default: false)

-- `<%LIVEAITEMPLATE:template,context,additional instruction,target,model,template depth,insert block refs in context%>`: response exactly following the provided template, where each block provides instructions and will be the sole receptacle for the response to those instructions.
+- `<%LIVEAITEMPLATE:template,context,target,model,template levels,context levels,context uids%>`: response exactly following the provided template, where each block provides instructions and will be the sole receptacle for the response to those instructions.
 If you want a block in the template to not be used as a prompt but only reproduced identically as a text, add `{text}` in the block.

   Arguments: